top of page

 Feynman's Quote On The Mystery of The Constants of Nature

 In this episode, we'll show how these constants create a great mystery.
-To see this, let me read the full quote from 1985 where Feynman discusses the mystery.
+To see this, let's see the full quote from 1985 where Feynman discusses the mystery.
 Don't worry about fully understanding the quote, just try to get a basic feel for the idea.
 We'll explain it more as we go along.
 Here's Feynman: "There is a most profound and beautiful question associated with the observed coupling constant.
 It is a simple number that has been experimentally determined to be close to 0.08542455."

 It has been a mystery ever since it was discovered more than 50 years ago, and all good theoretical physicists put this number up on their wall and worry about it.
 Immediately, you'd like to know where this number for a coupling comes from?
 Is it related to pi, or perhaps to the base of natural logarithms?
 Nobody knows.
 It's one of the greatest damn mysteries of physics, a magic number that comes to us with no understanding by man.
 You might say the hand of God wrote that number, and we don't know how he pushed his pencil.
 We know what kind of dance to do experimentally to measure this number very accurately.
 But we don't know what kind of dance to do on the computer to make this number come out without putting it in secretly. - QED, page 127